PostHog/user-agent-plugin/src/v3/README.md

 This does not attempt to improve on user agent detection

-E.g. posthog-js detects OS as "Linx" and not "Arch Linux" or "Ubuntu" or "Fedora" etc.
+E.g. posthog-js detects OS as "Linux" and not "Arch Linux" or "Ubuntu" or "Fedora" etc.

-It attempts to match exactly the same user agent detection as posthog-js This will let us make this plugin global (like geo-ip) And then remove the code from posthog-js
+V3 attempts to match exactly the same user agent detection as posthog-js

+This will let us make this plugin global (like geo-ip) so that we can then remove the code from posthog-js

 Future versions might improve on user agent detection, but should do so in a way that is backwards compatible with the current detection
 Since folk might have insights that rely on OS always being Linux